timyousaf/timtracker2/docs/ARCHITECTURE.md

 ## System Overview

-TimTracker2 is a Next.js application using the App Router pattern with Clerk for authentication.
+TimTracker2 is a Next.js application using the App Router pattern with Clerk for authentication and Neon (PostgreSQL) for data storage.
 The application follows a server-side rendering approach with API routes for backend functionality.

 ## Application Structure